waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Active Investigations

-### Ilex Forest FARFETCH'D Puzzle
-- **Objective:** Get the FARFETCH'D back to the apprentice at (7, 28) to obtain HM01 Cut.
-- **Key Findings:**
-  - **Layout:** The path through the forest is a puzzle involving guiding a FARFETCH'D. The direct path east is blocked by a CUT_TREE that can only be passed after obtaining the HM.
-  - **Core Mechanic:** The bird's movement is triggered by player interaction from specific coordinates and facing directions.
-  - **Puzzle Mechanics:**
-    - Interacting from behind pushes the bird forward (Verified at (15, 24) -> (15, 29)).
-    - Interacting from the front moves the bird (Verified at (29, 23) -> move off-screen).
-    - Interacting from below at (15, 26) moves the bird to (20, 24) (Verified when bird was at (15, 25) and facing down).
-    - Interacting from above at (22, 30) when the bird is at (22, 31) moves it to (28, 31).
-(Verified)
-    - Interacting from the side is location-dependent.
-From the right at (16, 29), it resets the puzzle.
-From the left at (14, 29), it makes the bird disappear (progress).
-Interacting from the side at (21, 24) when the bird is at (20, 24) makes it say 'Kwaa!' and disappear, but this ultimately resets the bird to its starting position (15, 25), which is a puzzle reset, not progress.
-    - **Correction:** Stepping on the twig pile at (16, 28) *does* make the Farfetch'd appear at (22, 31).
-(Re-verified Turn 19519).
-My previous notes were incorrect.
-- **Untested Alternatives:** The solution may require a key item (e.g., Squirtbottle), a specific Pokémon move used on the environment, or be time-dependent.
-- **Hypotheses to Test:**
-    - **New Hypothesis:** The solution involves *pushing* the Farfetch'd from behind by walking into it, not interacting with 'A'.
-- **Execution Errors & Failed Hypotheses:**
-  - Failed Hypothesis: Interacting with the Farfetch'd at (22, 31) from below at (22, 32) will move it west. **Result:** The bird turned to face me, then disappeared after a second interaction, resetting the puzzle.
-(Verified Turn 19524)
-  - Multiple hypotheses to make a missing Farfetch'd reappear (e.g., map resets, interacting with its empty starting tile, stepping on specific trigger tiles/ledges/twigs) have been tested and disproven.
-These tests were often based on a flawed premise that the bird was not on the map, stemming from state-tracking and positioning errors.
-  - Interacting from the side at (16, 29) when the bird is at (15, 29) causes a puzzle reset, regardless of its facing direction (tested with 'left' and 'up').
-The bird returns to its starting position at (15, 25).
-  - Interacting from below at (15, 30) when the bird is at (15, 29) also causes a puzzle reset.
-(Verified Turn 18421)
-  - Stepping on the twig pile at (16, 28) does not make the Farfetch'd reappear at its starting position of (15, 25).
-(Verified Turn 19108)
-  - Interacting with the Farfetch'd at (29, 22) from the left at (28, 22) makes it say 'Kwaa!' and then despawn, resetting the puzzle.
-  - Interacting with the Farfetch'd at (28, 31) from the right at (29, 31) makes it say 'Kwaa!' and then despawn, resetting the puzzle.
-  - Interacting with the Farfetch'd at (28, 31) from the left at (27, 31) makes it say 'Kwaa!' and then despawn, resetting the puzzle.

 ### Route 36 'Odd Tree' Puzzle
 - **Objective:** Get past the tree blocking the path at (35, 9).
 - **Observations:**